Hyper-Dragon/ChessStats/README.md

 ```
 chessstats -refresh
 ```
+or
-or just double click the icon and you will be prompted for a chess.com username.
+just double click the _exe_ and you will be prompted for a chess.com username.

 ## Example Output (HTML)